International Consolidated Airlines Group, S.A. – Annual report – 31 December 2025

 Owned aircraft

-Major overhaul expenditure, including replacement spares and labour costs for airframes and engines, is capitalised and amortised over the expected life between major overhauls or to the end of the useful life of the asset.
+Major maintenance, repairs and overhaul expenditure, including replacement spares and labour costs for airframes and engines, is capitalised and amortised over the expected life between major maintenance, repair and overhaul events or to the end of the useful life of the asset.
+When each major event is performed, the associated cost is recognised in the carrying amount of the item of property, plant and equipment as a replacement asset and any remaining carrying amount of the cost of the previous maintenance event is de-recognised.

-All other replacement spares and other costs relating to maintenance of owned fleet assets (including maintenance provided under ‘pay-as-you-go’ contracts) are charged to the Income statement on consumption or as incurred respectively.
+All other replacement spares and other costs relating to maintenance of owned fleet assets are charged to the Income statement on consumption or as incurred, respectively, recognised within Engineering and other aircraft costs.

 Leased aircraft

-The Group records a provision for major maintenance and overhaul events, including for airframes and engines, that occur through usage or through the passage of time that is recognised as such activity occurs through to the next maintenance event, with a corresponding expense recorded in the Income statement.
+Accordingly, the Group records a provision for major maintenance, repair and overhaul events, including for airframes and engines, that occur through usage or through the passage of time, which is recognised as such activity occurs through to the next such maintenance event.
+A corresponding expense is recorded in the Income statement within Engineering and other aircraft costs over the relevant period as the provision is accumulated.
 Any subsequent changes in estimation are recognised in the Income statement.
-When the maintenance and/or overhaul event occurs, the associated provision is de-recognised.
+When the maintenance, repair or overhaul event occurs, the associated provision is de-recognised.

-Restoration and handback obligations that arise on the inception of a lease are recognised as a provision with a corresponding amount recognised as part of the ROU asset.
-Any subsequent change in estimation relating to such costs are reflected in the ROU asset.
+Restoration and handback obligations that arise on the inception of the lease, and that are not dependent on the usage of the asset or on the passage of time, are recognised as a provision for the full expected cost of discharging those obligations with a corresponding amount recognised as a separate component of the ROU asset.
+The associated ROU asset is depreciated over the lease term.
+Any subsequent change in estimation relating to such costs is reflected in both the provision and the ROU asset, with the adjustment to the ROU asset depreciated over the remaining lease term.

-All other replacement spares and other costs relating to maintenance of leased fleet assets (including maintenance provided under ‘pay-as-you-go’ contracts) are charged to the Income statement on consumption or as incurred respectively.
+All other replacement spares and other costs relating to maintenance of leased fleet assets are charged to the Income statement on consumption or as incurred, respectively, within Engineering and other aircraft costs.

 Critical accounting estimates, assumptions and judgements (extract)